yy3488/b9122/grading/style.md

     b = "negative"
 ```

+Here is the same result, but we initialize a variable at a default value:

 ```python
 b = "positive_or_zero"
 if a < 0:
     b = "negative"
 ```

+And her is the same result with a "ternary" operator ("ternary" because it uses three arguments: `"positive_or_zero"`, the boolean `a >= 0`, and `"negative"`):

 ```python
 b = "positive_or_zero" if a >= 0 else "negative"